 Tramutola-Lawson is Founder and Chair of the Colorado chapter of Citizens United for the Rehabilitation of Errants (CURE), which advocates for humane treatment of inmates.
 In 2007, she was appointed to the Governor’s Advisory Council on Community Corrections and is a current member of the Denver Community Corrections Board.
 In 2015, she was appointed to the Governor’s Executive Clemency Advisory Board.
 She has a B.A. in elementary education and an M.A. in French.
 She was a teacher for Denver Public Schools for more than 30 years and developed an interest in prison reform after working with at risk students.

-Petty is the Director of Development and Communication for Families Forward Resource Center, and she is a community activist in the Montbello and Green Valley Ranch neighborhoods.
+Petty was the former Director of Development and Communication for Families Forward Resource Center, and is a community activist in the Montbello and Green Valley Ranch neighborhoods.
 In addition to sitting on the Board of Directors for the Family Resource Center Association, she is an active member of the NAACP Denver Branch and Delta Sigma Theta Sorority, Inc. She worked as a substitute teacher with Denver Public Schools before becoming an English teacher and curriculum developer in South Korea.
 She has a master’s degree in non-profit management from Regis University and a B.A. in general studies from Colorado Christian University.